Codex91/Rattex/README.md

         Net Hunter
         Termux

-I'm not responsible for illegal activity!
+I'm not responsible for illegal activity

-Just for education!
+Just for education